 Notes

-- Homemade Paneer works the best.
-If you have store brought paneer, then soak paneer in hot water for 15 minutes to keep them soft.
+- Good quality paneer: Homemade Paneer works the best.
+If you have store-bought paneer, soak it in hot water for 15 minutes to keep them soft.

-- Do not overcook the veggies else they will turn mushy.
+- Dont overcook: Do not overcook the veggies else, they will turn mushy.

-- Adding Kasuri methi at the end gives a restaurant-style taste to this paneer dish.
+- Restaurant-style: Adding Kasuri methi at the end gives a restaurant-style taste to this paneer dish.

-- If you have leftover paneer jalfrezi, you can use it as a filling for making Paneer Frankie Roll.
+- Leftover Paneer Jalfrezi: If you have leftover paneer jalfrezi, you can use it as a filling for making Paneer Frankie Roll.

 Nutrition